bwanicur/middlepathdevelopment/_posts/2018-01-06-solving-schema-bloat-with-jsonb.md

 ---

 ## Ruby and the Storext Gem
 Welcome to the Ruby part of this article!
-The Storext gem makes it easy for ActiveRecord to work with JSONB.
+The <a href="https://github.com/G5/storext" target="_blank">Storext</a> gem makes it easy for ActiveRecord to work with JSONB.
 The Storext gem also wraps the Virtus gem, so let’s talk about that briefly.

 #### Virtus Gem

 The Virtus gem assists in creating virtual attributes for a Ruby object.
 In our case, it is an object that inherits from ActiveRecord::Base - a model.
-When can think of [Virtus](https://github.com/solnic/virtus) as a pumped up version of  `attr_accessor`.
+When can think of <a href="https://github.com/solnic/virtus" target="_blank">Virtus</a> as a pumped up version of  `attr_accessor`.
 The important part of Virtus is that it can enforce type restrictions, which helps a virtual attribute behave more like a column.
 Ideally, we want Rails to see no difference between fetching data from a “normal” column, versus our JSONB, optional_values attribute.

 #### Using Storext with Rails